vimarsh244/erc-hackathon-2023/README.md

 #### Coil Mechanism

-The Sinosoidal wave produced will be connected to a copper coil.
+The Sinusoidal wave produced will be connected to a copper coil (basically an inductor).
 Another copper coil will be receiving the voltage.
-When connected across a capcitor and near a mine, due to metal eddy currents, there will be changes across voltage in capacitor measured by any ADC converter.
+When connected across a capacitor and near a mine, due to metal eddy currents, there will be changes across voltage in capacitor measured by Arduino.

 ### Automation

-**Colour Detection**
+**Color Detection**